ziontavera/dwmorgan-exam/README.md

 number of deaths and recoveries per country in the response for that day.
 4. Include a README file with instructions on how to run the application.

+# Testing Tool
+ - Postman

-## Dependencies:
+## Setup
-1. install django
+1. Create virtual environment
+ - `python -m venv {venv_name}`
+    - make sure python and pip is installed

-2. install djangorestframework
+2. Install Dependencies
+ - `pip install django`
+ - `pip install djangorestframework`
+ - `pip install psycopg2`

-3. install psycopg2
+3. Run server
+ - `python manage.py runserver`

 ## Route http://127.0.0.1:8000/top/confirmed/ (Tested with Postman)
 - 1 route with 3 methods